Salvadel/soc-homelab-enviornment/setup/vmware-setup.md

 ## Network Configuration

 All five virtual machines are connected to a VMware **LAN Segment** - an isolated virtual network with no DHCP and no direct routing to the host machine's physical network. pfSense sits at the network perimeter with two network adapters - a WAN adapter connected to VMware NAT for internet access, and a LAN adapter connected to the internal LAN Segment.
-All VMs use pfSense at 192.168.100.1 as their default gateway, meaning all internet bound traffic is routed through pfSense before reaching the outside network.
-Internal VM to VM traffic stays on the LAN Segment and bypasses pfSense entirely.
+All VMs use pfSense at 192.168.100.1 as their default gateway, meaning all internet-bound traffic is routed through pfSense before reaching the outside network.
+Internal VM-to-VM traffic remains on the LAN Segment and bypasses pfSense entirely.

 A LAN Segment was chosen over Bridged networking specifically because it provides complete isolation between the guest VMs and the host machine's physical network, which is a critical requirement when running intentionally vulnerable configurations and offensive security tools. pfSense provides controlled internet access without exposing the internal lab network directly to the host network.